Selma Giöbel

 Selma Giöbel (1843–1925) was a Swedish artist.
-She was active as a textile designer (particularly for carpets and wall paper), sculptor and engraver, and regarded as one of the most notable Swedish textile designers of the late 19th-century.
+She was active as a textile designer (particularly for carpets and wallpaper), sculptor and engraver, and regarded as one of the most notable Swedish textile designers of the late 19th century.
 She was a member of the Friends of Handicraft and co-founded the art firm Svensk Konstslöjdsutställning ("Swedish Art- and Handicrafts Exhibition") with Berta Hübner and was its managing director in 1885–1898.
 She successfully participated in several international art exhibitions.

 Giöbel was a member of the women's association Nya Idun and one of its first committee members.
 She was awarded the Illis quorum in 1898.